DARKDEV22/Bigo-record/README.md

 # Bigo-record
-Recording Bigo live stream but just use cml
+Recording Bigo live stream but just use command line